asyncapi/website/pages/docs/concepts/asyncapi-document/dynamic-channel-address.md

       $ref: "#/components/messages/userSignedUp"
 ```

-In the above document, `user/{userId}/signedup` is the endpoint where `{userId}` is a path parameter.
+In the above document, `user/{userId}/signedup` is the address where `{userId}` is a parameter for that address.

 ## Reusing parameters

 Parameters can be reused.
-This reuse optimizes the usage of parameters within the event-driven interface by letting you use the parameters again.
+This reuse optimizes the usage of parameters within the API by letting you use the parameters again.

-If there is another message, for example, a `UserUpdated` message, which also requires the `userId`, the parameter can be reused like the following following diagram:
+If there is another message, for example, a `UserUpdated` message, which also requires the `userId` parameter, it can be reused like in the following example:

 ```mermaid
 graph TD